Mantaro/mantaro-wiki/znai/commands/currency-commands.md

 Claim, "", "Claim a waifu.
 Yeah, this is all fiction."
 List, "", "Show a list of all your waifu(s) and their value."
 Stats, "", "Shows your waifu stats or the stats or someone else."
+Claimlock, "", "Locks you from being claimed.
+Use remove to remove it."
 Optout, "", "
 Opt-out of the waifu stuff.
 This will disable the waifu system permanently.
 :include-markdown: assets/md/commands/optout-warning.md